 I’m Bella DePaulo

 I seem to be a permanent Visiting Professor of Psychology at the University of California, Santa Barbara, I am now a Project Scientist there.
 It’s just a different title.
 I guess no one should still get to call themselves a “visitor” after 14 years.
 I came to UCSB in the summer of 2000 for what was supposed to be a one-year sabbatical, and never left.

-I have a longstanding interest and expertise in the psychology of deceiving and detecting deceit, a developing set of research and writings on friendship, and a true passion for the practice and study of single life.
+I have a longstanding interest and expertise in the psychology of deceiving and detecting deceit, a developing set of research and writings on how we live now, and a true passion for the practice and study of single life.

 To talk about singles or the psychology of deception, I’ve appeared on television shows such as the Today Show and the Nightly News on NBC, Good Morning America on ABC, CBS This Morning, CBS Sunday Morning, and the Early show, CNN Newstand and Anderson Cooper 360, PBS, Harball with Chris Matthews, the Discovery Channel, Lifetime, and the BBC.
 I’ve also appeared a number of times on NPR and many other radio shows.